Haken (band): Aquarius, Visions, The Mountain and MacLean's departure (2010–2013)

-Restoration EP and Affinity
+Restoration EP and Affinity (2014–2017)

-Haken then released Restoration on 27 October 2014.
+Haken released Restoration on 27 October 2014.
 This EP contained three reworked tracks from Enter the 5th Dimension.
 "Darkest Light", a reworked version of "Blind", was released with a music video featuring footage from the recording process of Restoration on 24 September.
 Shortly before, the band announced on Facebook that they had begun writing their fourth album.

 On 9 February 2016, a press release along with a micro site called "Haken OS 4.0.1" was released with information of Affinity.
 To promote the album, a long series of teasers had been posted by the band, jokingly referring to the new album as Verbatim.
 The official music video for the lead single, "Initiate", was released online on 18 March 2016.
 It was released on Inside Out Music on 29 April 2016.
-Affinity is seen as the first release where all members of the band contributed towards its songwriting.
-During this period, Jennings formed the side project Novena which released the EP Secondary Genesis in 2016.
+Affinity is seen as the first release on which all members of the band contributed to its songwriting.
+During this period, Jennings formed the side project Novena, which released the EP Secondary Genesis in 2016.

-Haken band began to tour with former Dream Theater drummer Mike Portnoy and Neal Morse Band guitarist Eric Gillette in 2017, performing the Twelve-step Suite in its entirety (among other Dream Theater songs), the outfit named Mike Portnoy's Shattered Fortress.
+Haken began to tour with Dream Theater drummer Mike Portnoy and Neal Morse Band guitarist Eric Gillette in 2017, performing the Twelve-step Suite in its entirety (among other Dream Theater songs), the outfit named Mike Portnoy's Shattered Fortress.
 They also reissued their first two albums that year.

-Vector and Virus
+Vector and Virus (2018–2020)

-On 13 April 2018, the band announced the release of their first ever live album, titled L-1VE.
-It was recorded and filmed on 13 April 2017, at the Melkweg venue in Amsterdam during their tenth anniversary tour.
+On 13 April 2018, the band announced the release of their first live album, titled L-1VE.
+It was recorded and filmed on 13 April 2017, at the Melkweg venue in Amsterdam during their tenth-anniversary tour.
 The live audio was mixed by Neal Morse and The Winery Dogs alumnus Jerry Guidroz.
 The album was released on 22 June 2018.

 Haken also revealed that they started work on their fifth studio album:

-Vector was then released on 26 October 2018 with positive reviews.
+Vector was released on 26 October 2018 with positive reviews.
 The second album by Jennings's side project Novena, Eleventh Hour, was released on 6 March 2020.
 In August 2019, Henshall released a solo album titled The Cocoon, featuring Jennings on vocals in one song.
-After some delays, Haken's sixth studio album Virus (which is linked to Vector) was released on 24 July 2020.
+After some delays, Haken's sixth studio album, Virus (which is linked to Vector), was released on 24 July 2020.

-On 26 August 2020, A Japanese-exclusive version of Virus was released, including, as a bonus track, an acoustic version of the song "Canary Yellow" featuring Bent Knee vocalist Courtney Swain who provides backing and chorus vocals.
+On 26 August 2020, a Japanese-exclusive version of Virus was released, including, as a bonus track, an acoustic version of the song "Canary Yellow" featuring Bent Knee vocalist Courtney Swain, who provides backing and chorus vocals.
 Jennings announced his own upcoming solo album that same month.